-The Pennsylvania Tax Reform Code also does not permit the bonus depreciation elections added to the Internal Revenue Code in 2002, 2003, 2008 and 2009.
+The Pennsylvania Tax Reform Code also does not permit any of the bonus depreciation elections added to the Internal Revenue Code.

 IMPORTANT: The Pennsylvania Tax Reform Code of 1971 (as amended) further requires that tax-payers use straight-line depreciation if an asset's basis for determining depreciation is different from its basis for federal income tax purposes.
 Therefore, assets on which federal Section 179 expense in excess of \$25,000 or federal bonus depreciation have been taken, or on which federal like kind exchange rules have been applied, must use straight-line depreciation for Pennsylvania personal income tax purposes.